newtheatre/history-project/_content/docs/editing.md

 ## Where Things Live - Basic Editing

 When first looking at the repository in a text editor, it can seem quite big, and finding where things live will take a bit of time, yet most of the content storage itself is self explanatory.
 For a basic contributor the main things you'll need to find are person files, show files and venue files.
-Individual person files live in the people folder from the main History Project repository.
-For info on hwo to format a person file, see the [People](https://history.newtheatre.org.uk/docs/person/) page.
-Files for individual shows live in the shows folder and are sorted by academic year, see the [Shows](https://history.newtheatre.org.uk/docs/show/).
-Venue files live in the venues folder, see the [Venues](https://history.newtheatre.org.uk/docs/venue/) page.
+Individual person files live in the '_people/' folder from the main History Project repository.
+For info on how to format a person file, see the [People](https://history.newtheatre.org.uk/docs/person/) page.
+Files for individual shows live in the '_shows/' folder and are sorted by academic year, see the [Shows](https://history.newtheatre.org.uk/docs/show/) page.
+Venue files live in the '_venues/' folder, see the [Venues](https://history.newtheatre.org.uk/docs/venue/) page.

 ## Years ##